sefffal/PlanetOrbits.jl/README.md

 - `Ω`: Longitude of the ascending node, radians.
 - `plx`: Distance to the system expressed in milliarcseconds of parallax.

-Since conventions for `τ` vary, we do not impose any particular reference system. `τ` in days is essentiall just an offset on whatever `t` values you provide.
+Since conventions for `τ` vary, we do not impose any particular reference system. `τ` in days is essentially just an offset on whatever `t` values you provide.
 If you are using a particular reference system and want `t` to be e.g. the current MJD, than `τ` should be the epoch of periastron passage in MJD.
 Similarily, if you are using the convention that `τ` is measured as a fraction of the orbital period at some reference epoch, you will have to calculate and make than conversion yourself.

-Paramters can either be specified by position or as keyword arguments (but not a mix).
+Parameters can either be specified by position or as keyword arguments (but not a mix).
 Positional arguments are recommended if you are creating objects in a tight loop.

 There is also a convenience constructor `KeplerianElementsDeg` that accepts `i`, `ω`, and `Ω` in units of degrees instead of radians.